joeclark-phd/databasebook-postgres/manuscript/chapter03.md

 Do an inequality join to identify coach based on start date (arbitrary).
 Show teams' ranks with window function.
 Join with generated calendar to show wins/losses per month.
+Include some compound logical tests with AND and OR.

 Show how to explain a query, impose your own dumb query plan, and to time a query.